-and the second sec DEPARTMENT OF THE INTERIOR J.S.
-FISH AND WILDLIFE SERVICE [2.
+and the second sec and the second se DEPARTMENT OF THE INTERIOR J.S.
+FISH AND WILDLIFE SERVICE [ 2.
 AUTHORITY-STATUTES 16 USD 703-712 FEDERAL FISH AND WILDLIFE P ERMIT 10 03D 703-712 • REGULATIONS 50 CFR Part 13 1.
-PERMITTEE 50 CFR 21.41 BOB HOPE AIRPORT BURBANK GLENDALE PASADE 2627 HOLLYWOOD WAY VA AIRPORT AUTHOR BURBANK, CA 91505 3.
+PERMITTEE 50 CFR 21.41 BOB HOPE AIRPORT BURBANK GLENDALE PASADE 2627 HOLLYWOOD WAY VA AIRPORT AUTHOR BURBANK, CA 91505 je 3.
 NUMBER MB198129-0 U.S.A.
 4. RENEWABLE 5.
-MAY COPY YES NO VES NO 6.
+MAY COPY YES NO YES NO 6.
 EFFECIIVE 05/20/2014 7.
 EXPIRES 04/30/2015 8.
 NAME AND TITLE OF PRINCIPAL OFFICER (If #1 is a business) 9, TYPE OF PERMIT RICHARD STEELE OPERATIONS DEPARTMENT MANAGER DEPREDATION AT AIRPORTS 10.
 LOCATION WHERE AUTHORIZED ACTIVITY MAY BE Bob Hope Airport Los Angeles County, California 3 CONDUCTED I 11.
-CONDITIONS AND AUTHORIZATIONS: A. GENERAL CONDITIONS SET OUT IN SUBPART D C MADB A PART OF THIS PERMIT.
-ALL ACTIVITIES, SUBMITTED, CONTINUED VALIDITY, OR RENEW, FILING OF ALL REQUIRED INFORMATION AND RI B. THE VALIDITY OF THIS PERMIT IS ALSO CONDITIC C. VALID FOR USE BY PERMITTEE NAMED ABOVE.
+CONDITIONS AND AUTHORIZATIONS: A. GENERAL CONDITIONS SET OUT IN SUBPART D C MADE A PART OF THIS PERMIT.
+ALL ACTIVITIES.
+SUBMITTED, CONTINUED VALIDITY, OR RENEW FILING OF ALL REQUIRED INFORMATION AND RI B. THE VALIDITY OF THIS PERMIT IS ALSO CONDITI C. VALID FOR USE BY PERMITTEE NAMED ABOVE.
 D. You are authorized to take prevent injurious situations im dispersed by nonlethal means. program that emphasizes nonlet (1) The following may be left and/or bald and golden eagle Ecological Services Office): 50 each: Canada Geese, West 25 each: Mallard, Mourning I 10 each: Horned Lark 2 each: American Kestrel (2) The following active nests Additional CONDITIONS AND AUTHORIZATI 12.
 REPORTING REQUIREMENTS AUTHORIZED HEREIN MUST BE CARRIED O AL, OP THIS PERMIT IS SUBJECT TO COMPLI- SPORTS.
 ONED UPON STRICT OBSERVANCE OF ALL c, temporarily possess, and pacting public safety.
-Le All take must be done as ethal management technic nally taken (Harassment es require additional per ern Gull, California Gull, Dove, Western Meadowla a (including eggs) found APPLICABLE FOREIGN, STATE, LOCAL, TRUB d transport the migratory l thal take is limited to thos part of an integrated wild jues. and/or removal of enda mits from Migratory Bi Ring-billed Gull rk sses described in the A pplicable conditions, in al, or other federal la birds specified base individuals wh llife damage main angered/threater rd Permit Offic PPLICATION CLUDING THE w. elow to relieve or hich cannot be hagement ned species 12.
+Le All take must be done as ethal management technic nally taken (Harassment es require additional per ern Gull, California Gull, Dove, Western Meadowla a (including eggs) found but in accord with and for the purpo ette and timely compliance with all a applicable foreign, state, local, true thal take is limited to thos a part of an integrated wild jues. and/or removal of enda mits from Migratory Bi Ring-billed Gull rk sses described in the A pplicable conditions, in al, or other federal la birds specified base individuals wh llife damage main angered/threater rd Permit Offic PPLICATION CLUDING THE w. elow to relieve or hich cannot be hagement ned species 12.
 REPORTING REQUIREMENTS ANNUAL REPORT DUE: 01/31 You must submit a report to your Region you had no activity.
-Report form is at we even if × ISSUED BY TITLE WILDLIFE BIOLOGIST, REGION 8 3 date 05/20/2014
+Report form is at we even if × ISSUED BY TITLE WILDLIFE BIOLOGIST, REGION 8 3 date 05/20/2014 - 11 - 11 - 11 - 11 - 11 - 11 - 11 - 1